Board of Trustees

 After the owners of Maguire Brothers’ retired in 2006, Hugh, with his wife Betsy Maguire O’Hara, started anew as Maguire O'Hara Construction.
 They feel fortunate to have built upon an established reputation, continuing to share their customer-first values and hard-earned expertise with the people of Oklahoma.
 By delivering on a tradition of quality work at fair and accurate prices with a handshake and a smile, they look forward to serving families and businesses across the state for generations to come.

 Karen Aguilar Kennedye is an Oklahoma City native.
 Karen graduated from Mount St. Mary in 2009.
-During her time at The Mount, she met Patrick Kennedye (a third generation Rocket) whom she would marry in 2012.

 Following Mount St. Mary, Karen attended Oklahoma City University as a Clara Luper Scholar, receiving a full scholarship for an undergraduate degree.
 After obtaining a Bachelor’s of Science in Justice Studies: Criminology in 2012, Karen was accepted into Oklahoma City University School of Law.